-MELISSA BLOCK: And Cynthia Rush(ph), of Dayton, Ohio, told us about the problem she faced when she fell in love with a man named Coffey(ph).
-She writes this: When I met my husband, his housekeeper had a hyphenated name Sumner-Briese.
+MELISSA BLOCK: And Cynthia Rush(ph) of Dayton, Ohio, told us about the problem she faced when she fell in love with a man named Coffey(ph).
+She writes this: When I met my husband, his housekeeper had a hyphenated name - Sumner-Briese(ph).
 Early in the relationship, he was talking marriage.
-I said, No way.
-We would be the Coffey-Rushes with a maid named Sumner-Briese.
+I said, no way - we would be the Coffey-Rushes, with a maid named Sumner-Briese.

 BLOCK: You can write to us by visiting NPR.org.
 Click on Contact Us.
 You can also follow us on twitter @nprmelissablock.

 (SOUNDBITE OF AC/DC SONG "ROCK 'N' ROLL SINGER")

 BLOCK: You are listening to ALL THINGS CONSIDERED, from NPR News.
 Transcript provided by NPR, Copyright NPR.